Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Introduction

-Despite NTN offering many potential benefits for future networks, there are still several issues to be resolved \cite{NTN_1, NTN_2}.
-Modern real-time applications, such as video streaming, Augmented Reality (AR), Virtual Reality (VR), etc. have very low latency requirements, which can be difficult to meet due to the long distances between the space-borne Base Stations (BS) and the ground User Equipment (UE).
-Additionally, high-speed air or space-borne platforms necessitate modifications to existing handover and paging protocols, as well as introducing a significant Doppler shift in carrier frequencies.
-The large path loss also increases the minimum power requirement for reliable transmission, requiring novel beam and resource allocation strategies.
+Although NTN presents numerous potential benefits for the development of future 6G networks, it also entails several challenges that need to be addressed, primarily due to the unique characteristics of its mobility and propagation environments \cite{NTN_1, NTN_2}.
+Due to the long distances between the space-borne Base Stations (BS) and the ground User Equipment (UE), the propagation delay is usually higher in NTN environments.
+Additionally, high-speed air or space-borne platforms necessitate modifications to existing handover and paging protocols, as well as introduce a significant Doppler shift in carrier frequencies.
+The large path loss also increases the minimum power requirement for reliable transmission, initiating the need for novel beam and resource allocation strategies.
 Spectrum sharing in the same frequency band with existing terrestrial or other services also requires further study in order to avoid interference between terrestrial and non-terrestrial users.
+Even though currently there are some stand-alone satellite network deployments, the ultimate goal is the convergence of terrestrial and non-terrestrial environments for extreme network performance in 6G. \cite{6g-1}.
+This potential integrated environment requires efficient computing, routing, and slicing algorithms for meeting the expected KPI requirements of 6G.

-Artificial intelligence (AI) is currently having a profound and revolutionary effect on a multitude of industries, including but not limited to healthcare, military, transportation, and e-Commerce \cite{ai}.
-AI encompasses a wide array of smart machines, while Machine Learning (ML) is a popular application of AI that allows machines to learn from large amounts of data and make decisions without the need for programming \cite{ai-ml}.
-Deep Learning (DL) is a special type of ML that studies Artificial Neural Networks (ANNs) which contain more than one hidden layer, often implemented to simulate the human brain \cite{ai-dl}.
+Artificial intelligence (AI) is currently having a profound and revolutionary impact on a multitude of industries, including but not limited to healthcare, military, transportation, and e-Commerce \cite{ai}.
+AI encompasses a wide array of smart machines, while Machine Learning (ML) is a popular subset of AI that allows machines to learn from large amounts of data and make decisions without the need for explicit programming \cite{ai-ml}.
+Deep Learning (DL) is a special subset of ML that studies Artificial Neural Networks (ANNs) which contain more than one hidden layer, often implemented to simulate the human brain \cite{ai-dl}.
 DL is currently being leveraged in various applications, such as computer vision, speech recognition, and bioinformatics, outperforming human-level performance in these particular domains.
+The cellular domain is still in its infancy in terms of AI integration \cite{ai-wireless} compared to other fields due to the complex and dynamic nature of wireless networks.
+As an integral part of 6G networks, challenges associated with NTN deployment provides an enticing field for AI applications.
+However, while deploying algorithms in a real environment, practical implementation difficulties may arise to provide reliable vertical connectivity between the ground and space networks.
+To reach optimal performance, theoretical advancements in communication system design must be complemented by appropriate AI solutions for NTN integration into 6G.